 |Check Price||Check Price||Check Price||Download|

-All the most exciting releases of April and May 2018 were included, but more importantly, this guide was completely revamped with more thorough descriptions, filters and a more reliable list of upcoming games.
+All the most exciting releases of June 2018 were included, but more importantly, this guide was completely revamped with more thorough descriptions, filters and a more reliable list of upcoming games.

 |Games||Name||About||Release date||Filter by Genre||Free games only?|